PhuHoang1234/WeatherApp/README.md

 # WeatherApp
-Python Weather Application that displays the current temperatures in both Fahrenheit and Celsius at a specific place
+Python Weather Application that displays the current temperatures in both Fahrenheit and Celsius at a specific city.
+Made with Tkinter and python_weather library